Skparab1/randomizing-algorithm/README.md

 - works better for larger number ranges, for small ranges variation is little

-- I'm currently working on an algorithm which does not repeat numbers at all
+- **Important: This algorithm IS predictable and not meant for actual use.
+It will generate varying numbers that may appear to be random, but the are predictable.**

 - Open a pull request or issue if you spot any problems